 The 39 year old journalist, communications adviser and activist reported a rape in 2017.
 The man accused was acquitted following a trial because rape could not be proven beyond reasonable doubt.

 “I said ‘no’ many times, ‘stop’, ‘leave me alone’… It should be enough for me to say ‘no’.
 I should not have to fight him.”

-But the law in Denmark does not define rape based on the absence of consent; rather it bases its definition on other factors, such as whether physical violence or the threat of force was used, if there was coercion, or if the victim was unable to resist.
+But at that time the law in Denmark did not define rape based on the absence of consent; rather it based its definition on other factors, such as whether physical violence or the threat of force was used, if there was coercion, or if the victim was unable to resist.

 Kirstine was asked by the police and in court whether she had resisted.
 Crucially, the justice officials focused their questions on seeking physical evidence that she had fought.
 They seemed less interested in whether she had said yes.